 The HOBO MX CO2 data logger records carbon dioxide, temperature, and relative humidity (RH) data in indoor environments using non-dispersive infrared (NDIR) self-calibrating CO2 sensor technology and integrated temperature and RH sensors.
-This Bluetooth® Low Energy-enabled logger is designed for wireless communication with a mobile device and also supports a USB connection.
-Using the HOBOmobile® app on your phone or tablet or HOBOware software on your computer, you can easily configure the logger, read it out, and view plotted data.
-The logger can calculate minimum, maximum, average, and standard deviation statistics and can be configured to trip audible or visual alarms at thresholds you specify.
+This Bluetooth® Low Energy (BLE)-enabled logger is designed for wireless communication and supports a USB connection.
+Using the HOBOconnect® app on your phone, tablet, or computer, or HOBOware® software on your computer, you can easily configure the logger, download data from it, and view plotted data.
+The logger can calculate minimum, maximum, average, and standard deviation statistics and can be configured to trip audible or visual alarms at specified thresholds.
 In addition, it supports burst logging in which data is logged at a different interval when sensor readings are above or below certain limits.
 This logger also has a built-in LCD screen to display the current CO2 level, temperature, RH, logging status, battery use, memory consumption, and more.